Bonsai Tax is built just for self-employed workers.

 There are two calculations that make up the amount owed in Massachusetts self employment tax.
 The 12.4% to Social Security is applied to a certain amount of your earnings, which in 2020 has been set at the first $137,000 of your earnings.
 The 2.9% to Medicare is applied to your combined net earnings.
 There are differences if you have a married couples business or your spouse works for you.

-The obligation to pay Massachusetts self employment tax includes quarterly installments, and you could face a penalty if you don’t make the quarterly estimated tax payments on:
+The obligation to pay Massachusetts self employment tax includes quarterly installments, and you could face an estimated tax penalty if you don’t make the quarterly tax payments on:

 The Massachusetts self employment tax is paid quarterly using Form 1040-ES, Estimated Tax for Individuals.
 Then file your annual tax return using Schedule SE (Form 1040 or 1040-SR ), Self-Employment Tax to report your Social Security and Medicare taxes.